-Returning to Hollywood and civilian life was hard.
-Somehow, after all he’d seen and experienced during the war, acting just didn’t seem so important.
-Jimmy Stewart wasn’t even sure he wanted to act anymore.
-But almost a full year after his homecoming, Jim began work on the first postwar film of his career, a film that wasn’t an immediate success, but became a holiday classic three decades later: It’s a Wonderful Life (1946).
+Returning to Hollywood and civilian life was hard for Jimmy Stewart.
+After all he’d seen and experienced during the war, acting just didn’t seem so important anymore.
+Jim wondered if he even wanted to resume his Hollywood career.
+It wasn’t until the spring of 1946, almost a full year after his homecoming, that Jim began work on his first postwar film.
+It wasn’t an immediate success.
+But three decades later, It’s a Wonderful Life (1946) became a holiday classic.

 Of all his films, Jim loved It’s a Wonderful Life—and it’s message that no man is born to be a failure—best.
-It was a film that offered Jimmy the rare chance to perfectly juxtapose his boyish charm against his great emotional depth, a depth his time as a bomber pilot overseas only heightened.
-Friend Henry Fonda would later say that
+The film provided Jimmy the rare chance to juxtapose his boyish charm against his great emotional depth; a depth his years as a bomber pilot overseas only heightened.

 “If you want to see the real Jimmy Stewart, you can find him in It’s a Wonderful Life.
 Everything is magnified, but that’s the closest you can come to the real Jim.”

-And four years after graduating high school, it looks like his dreams will come true: George finally has the money saved up for his college and travel dreams.
 The night before he plans to leave town, George’s father (Samuel S. Hinds) asks if he’d ever consider coming back home to run the Bailey Brothers Building and Loan, the business Peter Bailey founded with his brother Billy (Thomas Mitchell).
-Though George balks at the idea of returning to Bedford Falls, the respect and love he has for his father, a man who dedicated his life to this small business that’s done so much good for the community, is clear.
+George balks at the idea of returning to Bedford Falls.
+But the respect and love he has for his father, a man who dedicated his life to this small business that’s done so much good for the community, is clear.

-George spends his last night in Bedford Falls with his younger brother Harry (Todd Karns), attending Harry’s big high school graduation dance, where an old childhood friend, Mary Hatch (Donna Reed), catches George’s eye for the first time in a very new way.
-After dancing into a swimming pool during a Charleston contest, George and Mary spend the rest of the evening together, and begin to fall in love.
+George spends his last night in Bedford Falls with his younger brother Harry (Todd Karns), attending Harry’s big high school graduation dance.
+At the dance, a childhood friend, Mary Hatch (Donna Reed), catches George’s eye in a new way.
+After dancing into a swimming pool during a Charleston contest, George and Mary spend the rest of the evening together.
+They begin to fall in love.

 But their evening comes to an abrupt halt when George’s father has a stroke.

-Peter Bailey dies that night, and George forgoes his trip to Europe to put his father’s affairs in order.
-George now has just enough time to get to college before the semester starts.
+Peter Bailey dies that night.
+George forgoes his trip to Europe to put his father’s affairs in order.
+He now has just enough time to get to college before the semester starts.

 Still at Home

-So George stays in Bedford Falls.
-He gives his brother Harry his savings, and sends Harry to college instead.
+George selflessly gives his brother Harry his savings, and sends Harry to college instead.
 The boys work it out so that once Harry graduates, he’ll take over the building and loan, giving George a shot at his long-postponed dreams.

-The realization is simultaneously solidified, and made a little easier, when George discovers Mary Hatch has returned home.
+The realization is solidified—and made a little easier—when George discovers Mary Hatch has returned home.
 The two pick up where they left off four years earlier, and soon marry.

-None of this escapes the attention of Potter, who would love nothing more than to break George’s spirit, and take down the building and loan, the one institution in Bedford Falls Potter doesn’t control.
+None of this escapes the attention of Potter.
+He desires to break George’s spirit so he can take down the building and loan, and gain complete control of Bedford Falls.

-As it turns out, the man who jumped is actually Angel Second Class, Clarence Odbody (William Travers), who hopes to earn his wings by helping George see the value of his life.
+As it turns out, the man who jumped is actually Angel Second Class, Clarence Odbody (William Travers).
+Clarence hopes to earn his wings by helping George see the value of his life.
 Clarence does this by literally showing George what the world would be like if he’d never been born.

 "Each Man's Life..."

 At first, George doesn’t believe what he sees, let alone that Clarence is his guardian angel.
-But the longer George experiences this new Bedford Falls, a Bedford Falls without George Bailey, he begins to believe in Clarence.
+But as George experiences this new Bedford Falls, a Bedford Falls without George Bailey, he begins to believe in Clarence.